 The process leading towards developing the gene-editing technology CRISPR includes several discoveries and scientists involved around the globe.
 However, CRISPR, as it is today, as the most precise gene-editing technology in the history of science, low-priced and rather easy to use, was developed around 2013.
 The so-called CRISPR revolution has just started and therefore getting high media exposure.

 As it enables scientists to edit genomes of all living entities, including humans, it is (one of) the most influential and controversial technologies at the moment.
 However, the field of genome editing technologies is being constantly developed, and therefore CRISPR might not be the end of the story.
 During my residency at MDC, I realized how the high complexity of the technology and the detailed scientific work is in strong contrast to the simplification and hype often introduced by popular media.

 Where do you see taking your work into?

 Conceptually I am interested to challenge the role of design and storytelling in the current “posthuman” discourse.
 I am aiming to merge design with humanities and natural sciences to develop new perspectives on the field of genome editing.
 Currently, I am conducting research as a Visiting Scholar at the Hermann von Helmholtz Centre for Cultural Techniques of the Humboldt-Universität

 You couldn’t live without…

-People close to me and my dog, who are distracting me from working all the time.
+People close to me and my dog who is distracting me from working all the time.